matafonoff/XelberaSW.SpORM/README.md

 ORM for working with StoredProcedures

 ### Installation
-No NuGet package available at nuget.org the moment.
+No NuGet package available at nuget.org at the moment.
 You can use git submodules and add reference to csproj file directly.

 ### Usage